agracio/mochawesome-converter/README.md

 ### Conversion process

  - All test reports except JUnit are first converted to JUnit format using XSLT.
+ - TRX files undergo additional processing to enhance JUnit output.
- - Set `junit` option to `true` if you want to review JUnit conversion results.
+ - Set `junit` option to `true` to get JUnit conversion results.

 ### All test types

 - Converts &lt;skipped&gt; test messages to Mochawesome test context values.
+- Converts &lt;properties&gt;, &lt;system-out&gt; and &lt;system-err&gt; to Mochawesome context values.
 - Converts &lt;failure&gt; and &lt;error&gt; elements to Mochawesome error stack.
 - Test suites are displayed in alphabetical order by `file` and `classname` attributes.
 - Tests suites without any tests are excluded from Mochawesome and JUnit.